Summer holiday in Oslo with kids

 Oslo

 A slightly more sheltered swimming spot on Bygdøy with lovely smooth rocks and patches of sand, a good alternative when Huk is full.
+The green areas around it leave room for a blanket and a picnic, and it is a short walk from the bus.

 Read moreSognsvann